papis/papis/doc/source/default-settings.rst

     A list of checks that are performed by default.

-.. papis-config:: doctor-keys-exist-keys
+.. papis-config:: doctor-keys-missing-keys

-    A list of keys used by the ``keys-exist`` check.
+    A list of keys used by the ``keys-missing`` check.
 The check will show an error if these keys are not present in a document.

 .. papis-config:: doctor-duplicated-keys-keys